 IMPORTANT: Due to the Boston Marathon tragedy, the Steamtown Marathon race committee has banned knapsacks, gym bags, duffle bags, drawstring bags and any and all similar non-transparent bags and sacks on the event buses, at the starting line and at the finish line.
 Please leave such bags at home.
 Clear bags will be available at the race expo and at the baggage stations at the starting line.

-The Steamtown Marathon finishes in Downtown Scranton on N. Washington Avenue between Linden Street and Spruce Street (Courthouse Square).
+The Steamtown Marathon finishes in Downtown Scranton on N. Washington Avenue between Linden Street and Biden Street (formerly Spruce Street) (Courthouse Square).
 Bus transportation to the starting line also departs from Downtown Scranton about a block from the finish line.
 Therefore, many runners choose to park Downtown on race morning.
 All parking meters are free on race day.
 You can park at any meter that does not have a No Parking sign on it.
-There are also several Scranton Parking Authority garages that are favorites of Steamtown runners and their families.
 All are pay to park garages and none have attendants on duty.
 They all use automated pay stations.
-There are two pay-to-park garages on Adams Avenue between Lackawanna Avenue and Spruce Street and one at the corner of Linden Street and South Washington Avenue (enter from Linden Street) Click here for the 2017 Race Map with Parking Key.
+There are two pay-to-park garages on Adams Avenue between Lackawanna Avenue and Biden Street (formerly Spruce Street) and one at the corner of Linden Street and South Washington Avenue (enter from Linden Street).
+Click here for the Race Map with Parking Key.

 You can have a friend or family member drive you to the starting line on race morning.
 However, please be advised that shortly before the start of the race, the main roads leading to Forest City (the start) will close to traffic.
 If your driver stays to watch the start, they will need to follow a somewhat tricky “escape route” to get out of Forest City.
 See Directions page for more information.
 Note: about 80% of all runners take one of our buses to the start.

 If I can’t make it to the Race Expo, can I pick up my packet on race morning at the starting line?